Cosa: Capitolium

-The Capitolium at Cosa marks, as far as we know, the only capitolium constructed in a Latin colony.
+The Capitolium at Cosa marks, as far as we know, the only Capitolium constructed in a Latin colony.
 It was located at the summit of the Arx and would have been visible for miles at sea.
 Smaller temples to the left and the right accompany the Capitolium, the entire complex accessible from the Forum by the Via Sacra.
 The Capitolium was oriented ENE and consisted of three cellae with a deep columnar pronaos (with the length of the space equally divided between the cellae and the pronaos).
 This was preceded by a terraced forecourt.
 Approaching from this forecourt, one would have faced continuous steps across the entire facade.
 The temple walls rose from a high podium, its steps oriented on the axis of the Via Sacra.
 It is believed that the Capitolium was modeled after the 6th-century BC Temple of Jupiter, Juno, and Minerva at Rome.
 Its moldings are similar to the building traditions of Etruscan and early Roman architecture.
 The Capitolium was built in the 2nd century BC, most likely as an affirmation of Roman loyalty and identity following the Second Punic War.
-A square platform is located underneath the Capitolium, cut into the rock but oriented differently than the later building.
-A crevasse/pit with vegetative remains is located here, suggesting some sort of ritual activity with associated with the religious foundation of Cosa.
+A square platform is located underneath the Capitolium, cut into the rock but oriented differently from the later building.
+A crevasse/pit with vegetative remains is located here, suggesting some sort of ritual activity associated with the religious foundation of Cosa.
 The exact meaning behind this find is undetermined, the source of much controversy and skepticism.